 - Moxy Glasgow Merchant City: You never go wrong with Marriott’s newest brand of chic mid-range hotels that completely live up to their hyped-up name.
 Their flagship Glasgow location, perched on the edge of Merchant City near High Street Station, delivers all the style and sophistication that the chain is quickly becoming famous for.
 The location just minutes from the heart of the city and to some of Glasgow’s most treasured attractions (like Glasgow Cathedral and the Necropolis) gives Moxy a winning touch.

 - Fraser Suites Glasgow: A sophisticated aparthotel occupying an enchanting 19th-century heritage building.
-Each suite comes equipped with a fully-stocked kitchenette and a spacious living area that’s perfect for unwinding after a long day of sightseeing.
+Each suite comes equipped with a fully-stocked kitchenette and a spacious living area that’s perfect for unwinding after a long day of sightseeing during your stay in Glasgow.
 Glasgow’s best shopping is just a few blocks away on Argyle and Buchanan Street.

-✓ Top neighbourhood for relaxation & local culture
+✓ Top neighbourhood to stay in Glasgow for relaxation & local culture

-As amazing as Central Glasgow is for travellers, there’s one other area that might captivate just as forcefully: the West End.
+As amazing as Central Glasgow is for travellers, there’s one other choice for where to stay in Glasgow that might captivate just as forcefully: the West End.
 Home to the University of Glasgow, this leafy district buzzes with a hip & youthful vibe unmatched elsewhere in the city.

 As the West End lies outside the city centre proper, you’ll be able to save a little when it comes to your Glasgow accommodations.
 This is the area of choice for budget-conscious travellers and anyone looking for a relaxing alternative to the bustle of the city centre.

-- Acorn Hotel: One of the top budget picks in the West End area, this 3-star boutique hotel offers stylish rooms affixed with contemporary furnishings & modern amenities.
+- Acorn Hotel: One of the top budget Glasgow hotels in the West End area, this 3-star boutique hotel offers stylish rooms affixed with contemporary furnishings & modern amenities.
 The location next to leafy Kelvingrove Park is an ultra-relaxing perk.

 - The Alamo Guesthouse: Set in a historic 19th-century Victorian building, this budget-friendly guesthouse exudes class like none other at its price-point.
 Most rooms offer shared bathrooms.
 Splurge on one of their superior rooms to upgrade to a private bathroom and views over Kelvingrove Park.